DataResponsibly/RAI_Site.github.io/_pages/RAIforUkraine.md

 <h4 class="category" id="apply">Why join #RAIforUkraine?</h4>

-Launched in 2022, the program has supported **70+ students** from **12 Ukrainian universities**, guided by **48 mentors** at **24 academic institutions** in the U.S. and Europe.
-Our Research Fellows have completed over **40 projects** and co-authored **17 peer-reviewed publications** in top computer science and data science venues—a number that continues to grow as more projects reach completion.
-Research topics span a range of responsible AI areas, including **fairness, interpretability, privacy, data management, evaluation, and more.**
+Since 2022, our program has supported **112 students** from **18 Ukrainian universities** (including 40 new recruits in the Fall 2025 cohort).
+Guided by **70 mentors**, ranging from faculty to PhD students and postdocs at **35 academic institutions** across **12 countries**, our Research Fellows have engaged in **50+ projects**, leading to **17 peer-reviewed publications** in top computer science and data science venues to date—a number that continues to grow with each completed project.
+As the program expands, so do these achievements, strengthening global collaboration and fostering peace and cooperation.

 <h5 class="category" id="students">For Prospective Research Fellows</h5>